 5. Ovulation pain

-You may experience pain in your lower abdomen or pelvic region.
+Ovulation pain can range from mild to severe.
+It may be a sharp, stabbing pain or a dull, cramping pain.
+You may also experience pain in your lower abdomen or pelvic region.
 Typically, the pain is only felt on one side of the abdomen or pelvis.
 This is usually the side of the ovary, which is releasing the egg.

 If you have dogs around you, then you might have heard something about dogs being on heat.
 A similar thing happens in humans.
 In this case, your sense of smell is heightened, and you are more attracted to male pheromones.